-Practical guide on how to vent your radiator and why it is so useful.
+Practical guide on how to vent your radiator and why it’s important.

 If the pressure should be lower, it is necessary to restore the correct operating pressure by turning the appropriate knob in the boiler itself.